SM owns it, Dollybigmomma rocks the beta, I just write it...

 Emmett rolled his eyes, and Jasper shoved him out the door.
 "Nice meeting you, Bella," he smirked, as he ushered Emmett out.

 As soon as the door closed, I was pinned under Edward.
 He was laughing, as he pulled my legs out of my shirt and started crawling up my body with his head in my shirt.
 "I can't believe you can fit your whole body in here," he laughed.

 I popped my head down through the hole and looked back at him.
 "Well, it's a big shirt," I said giggling.

 "What else do you have in here?" he asked and then eyed my breasts.
 "Ooh, these look interesting.
-Mind if I have some?" he asked licking his lips, and I giggled as I shook my head no, because I really didn't mind at all.
+Mind if I have some?" he asked, licking his lips.
+I giggled, as I shook my head no, because I really didn't mind at all.

 Of course, our playful mood quickly changed once he did that, and the shirt was suddenly off of my body.